Cat: Know the Basics of Feline Nutrition

 The average cat should eat

-of canned food per day split between 3-4 meals/day (or just free-fed
+daily caloric intake should be split between 3-4 meals/day (or just free-fed

-if they are not overweight) but this is just a
+if they are not overweight).

-general guideline.
 When determining how much you should be feeding

 your cat once transitioned to canned food, keep it simple.
 Too

 fat?
 Feed less.
 Too thin?
 Feed more.